 by Mike Ratliff

-Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
-Therefore do not become partners with them; for at one time you were darkness, but now you are light in the Lord.
-Walk as children of light (for the fruit of light is found in all that is good and right and true), and try to discern what is pleasing to the Lord.
-Take no part in the unfruitful works of darkness, but instead expose them.
-(Ephesians 5:6-11 ESV)
+6 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
+7 Therefore do not be partakers with them; 8 for you were formerly darkness, but now you are Light in the Lord; walk as children of Light 9 (for the fruit of the Light consists in all goodness and righteousness and truth), 10 trying to learn what is pleasing to the Lord.
+11 Do not participate in the unfruitful deeds of darkness, but instead even expose them; Ephesians 5:6-11 (NASB)

 Intentional godliness is the product of a spirit-filled walk.
 No Christian becomes godly by simply wanting it.
 Neither do they become godly through self-righteousness.
 Instead, the walk that is truly godly is one that is not self-focused at all.
 It is one that is totally wrapped up and empowered by a consistent, deliberate attempt to discover or discern what is pleasing to the Lord, then doing it.
 If we analyze this, and we should, we will see that the intentional walk in the light of God is one that separates the Christian from both non-Christians and professing Christians who bear no eternal fruit.